cloudflare/cloudflare-docs/content/ssl/troubleshooting/faq.md

 The following provide answers to the most common questions associated with Cloudflare SSL/TLS certificates and settings.

-## I have multiple Cloudflare certificates, which one is used?
+## If I have multiple Cloudflare certificates, which one is used?

 Cloudflare certificates are prioritized by a combination of hostname specificity, zone specificity, and certificate type.